-NQAPIA and several parents developed a series of one-page, translated “fact sheets” for parents who have LGBTQ kids.
+NQAPIA and several parents developed a series of one-page, translated “fact sheets” for parents who have LGBTQ+ kids.
 The multilingual fact sheets answer basic questions about being LGBTQ and dispel common misperceptions.
-They are in nineteen (25) Asian languages and scripts—the largest number of languages ever translated from a single LGBTQ document.
+They are in twenty-five (25) Asian languages and scripts—the largest number of languages ever translated from a single LGBTQ+ document.

 - East Asian languages: Simplified Chinese, Traditional Chinese, Japanese, Korean

 - South Asian languages: Hindi, Bengali, Gujarati, Malayalam, Marathi, Punjabi, Tamil, Urdu